jplind79/RCAT/docs/source/config.rst

          **variables**: One of the key settings in the configuration file.
-The value of this property is represented by a dictionary; the keys are strings of variable names ('pr', 'tas', ...) and the value of each key (variable) is another dictionary consiting of a number of specific
+The value of this property is represented by a dictionary; the keys are strings of variable names ('pr', 'tas', ...) and the value of each key (variable) is another dictionary consisting of a number of specific
          settings:

          ::